The locally complexified-gentle algebras: The locally complexified-gentle algebras

 \begin{defn} A vertex $v$ in $T(Q,\mathcal{M})/I$ is called \textbf{ordinarily gentle} with $\xc$ if $\mathcal{M}(v)=\xc$ and satisfies the following: \begin{enumerate} \item[(G1)] $|v^+|\leq 2$ and $|v^-|\leq 2$; \item[(G2)] for $\alpha\in v^+$ and $\beta, \gamma \in v^-$ with $\beta\neq\gamma$, $I$ includes $\mathcal{M}(\alpha\beta)$ xor $\mathcal{M}(\alpha\gamma)$; \\ for $\alpha\in v^-$ and $\beta, \gamma \in v^+$ with $\beta\neq\gamma$, $I$ includes $\mathcal{M}(\beta\alpha)$ xor $\mathcal{M}(\gamma\alpha)$; \item[(G3)] for $\alpha\in v^+$ and $\beta\in v^-$ with $\mathcal{M}(t(\alpha))\neq\xc$ and $\mathcal{M}(s(\beta))\neq\xc$,\\ $I\cap\mathcal{M}(\alpha\beta)=\mathcal{M}(\alpha\beta)$ or $0$. \end{enumerate} \end{defn}

 Now we consider vertices $v$ such that $\mathcal{M}(v)\neq\xc$ and $v$ are not ordinarily gentle.
-In fact, we consider 18 cases listed in Table \ref{spgenv} of modulated quivers formed by $v$, $N_v$, $v^-$ and $v^+$.
-In the first 10 cases in Table \ref{spgenv}, we denote the other arrow parallel to $\gamma$ by $\gamma^{\im}$, which is convenient for discussion in the rest of this paper.
+In fact, we consider 18 cases of modulated quivers formed by $v$, $N_v$, $v^-$ and $v^+$ listed in Table \ref{spgenv}.
+In the first 10 cases, we denote the other arrow parallel to $\gamma$ by $\gamma^{\im}$, which is convenient for discussion in the rest of this paper.